 Assistant Professor of Law at University of New Hampshire School of Law

-Jiarui Liu has been an assistant professor of law (tenure-track) at the University of New Hampshire School of Law, specialized in intellectual property law, in particular the interactions between intellectual property protection, technological innovation, and the development of cultural industries.
+Jiarui Liu specializes in intellectual property law, focusing on the interactions between intellectual property protection, technological innovation, and the development of cultural industries.

 Klaudia Galka